Vinclozolin: Use in the United States

 Vinclozolin is manufactured by the chemical company BASF and has been registered for use in the United States since 1981.
 The following is a compilation of data indicating the national use of vinclozolin per crop (lbs AI/yr) in 1987: apricots, 124; cherries, 3,301; green beans, 13,437; lettuce, 24,779; nectarines, 1,449; onions, 829; peaches, 15,203; plums, 163; raspberries, 3,247; and strawberries, 41,006.
 In 1997, two applications totaling 285 pounds each, were applied to kiwifruit in California to prevent the gray mold and soft rot caused by Botrytis cinerea.
 In general, the United States has seen an overall decline in the national use of vinclozolin.
 In 1992, a total of approximately 135,000 pounds were used.
 However, in 1997 this number dropped to 122,000 and in 2002 it was down to 55,000 pounds.

 Preparation and application

 The following chemical reactions are used to make vinclozolin: One method combines methyl vinyl ketone, sodium cyanide, 3,5-dichloroaniline, and phosgene.
 This process involves formation of the cyanohydrin, followed by hydrolysis of the nitrile.
-Vinclozolin is also prepared by the reaction of 3,5-dichlorophenyl isocyanate with an alkyl ester of 2-hydroxy-2-vinylpropionic acid.
+Vinclozolin is also prepared by the reaction of 3,5-dichlorophenyl isocyanate with an alkyl ester of 2-hydroxy-2-methylbut-3-enoic acid.
 Ring closure is achieved at elevated temperature.

 Vinclozolin is then formulated into a dry flowable or extruded granular.
 It can be applied by through the air (aerial), through irrigation systems (chemigation), or by ground equipment.
 Vinclozolin is also applied to some plants, such as decorative flowers, as a dip treatment where the plant is dipped into the fungicide solution and then dried.
 It is also common to spray a vinclozolin solution using thermal foggers in greenhouses.